Categories: Clothing

 If doing laundry requires loading up on quarters, that means you’re working with equipment built to handle an enormous workload.
 And the washers and dryers in most laundromats lack subtlety.
 Most of them wash and dry on nuclear hot.
 Which, isn’t good (see #1 and #2).
 Drastically reduce drying times.
 Wash on cold.
 You’ll get the hang of it.
 Just know that laundromats/the washer & dryer in the basement of your complex might be more of a blunt instrument that needs to be wielded with a bit more care.

 #12.
-Know what DOESN’T get thrown in a washing machine and/or dryer.
+Know that not everything needs to be washed with every wear.
+Also know what never gets thrown in a washing machine and/or dryer.

 Some cotton sportcoats will say they’re machine washable on the tag.
 I don’t care.
 Don’t do it.
 You risk losing the shape of the thing when the agitator starts smashing into the shoulders and chest.
-Same goes with nice wool sweaters.
+Same goes with wool sweaters.
+Even if/especially if it’s some of the newer merino types which claim to be machine washable.
 You might be tempted to try the gentle cycle, but if it looks and feels like it should be handled by a pro?
 Give it to a pro.

 Joe